5 Earsdon Road, Whitley Bay, Tyne and Wear, NE25 9SX, GB

 Celeste’s classes are energetic with a focus on exploring your physicality as well as creating balance and understanding of your mental and emotional states.

 Ella has been practicing Yoga for over 20 years and has cultivated a daily at home practice over the past 5 years.
 A desire to deepen her practice led her to take her 500hr Teacher Training with Practice Yoga Austin where she discovered a passion for alignment.
-She is currently training to be a C-IAYT certified Yoga Therapist…..never not learning!
+She has most recently qualified as a C-IAYT certified Yoga Therapist…..never not learning!
 For Ella, Yoga, nature, food, mindfulness and meditation are integral to mental health and wellbeing.

 You’ll find a smiley Ella on the weekends in Whitley Bay studio.